VienDinhCom/next-full-stack/packages/eslint/README.md

 ```

 Check out [@antfu/eslint-config](https://www.npmjs.com/package/@antfu/eslint-config) to see all available options for
-Tailwind, React, Vue, Astro, Svelte, and more.
+React, Vue, Astro, Svelte, and more.

 Run ESLint to check your code: